OH1KH/CqrlogAlpha/compiled/README.md

 # CqrlogAlpha is a clone based on the work of OK2CQR & OK1RR.
-## It has over 500 smaller or bigger differences to official Cqrlog.
+## It has over 570 smaller or bigger differences to official Cqrlog.
 ### I am maintaining this software mainly for my own use, but feel free to use/modify it for your own needs by the rules of Open software licence and HamSprit rules.
+### Alpha version changes can be found from [Changelog](https://htmlpreview.github.io/?https://github.com/OH1KH/CqrlogALpha/blob/main/src/changelog.html)
+### Some Cqrlog related videos can be found from  <https://www.youtube.com/channel/UC3yPCVYmfeBzDSwTosOe2fQ>
 ----------------------------------------------------------------------------------------------------

-This folder holds ready compiled binary files of source branch "loc_testing" that is the version of Cqrlog that I am using myself daily.
+This folder holds ready compiled binary files of CqrlogAlpha that I am using myself daily.
-I call it Alpha version.
+I call it Alpha version, but that does not mean it is somehow under construction (a testing version).
+Compiled binary versions are released after it seems that biggest bugs are found and fixed.

-At the moment (2024-05-01) it is mostly compatible with official Cqrlog.
+It is mostly compatible with official Cqrlog.
 Depending what happens to official Cqrlog development it may not be so in future.

-Note that source (one step backwards from this "compiled" folder)  may have bigger version number and have changes and fixes made after ready compiled versions are released.
-Source is more as "daily snapshot" and may have more bugs.
-Compiled binary versions are released after it seems that biggest bugs are found and fixed.

 ## NOTES:

- #### NOTE: Upgrading instructions for using script, manual install or compile from shource can be foud below.
+ #### NOTE: Upgrading instructions for using script, manual install or compile from source can be foud below.
 Just scroll down ...

- #### NOTE: Upgrading to 2.6.0.(125) ,or higer, will add database table "cqrlog_common.states" and set version to 7.
+ #### NOTE: Upgrading to _(125)_ ,or higer, will add database table "cqrlog_common.states" and set version to 7.
- This database upgrade should be backwards compatible (none of old versions are interested in new table)
+ This database upgrade should be backwards compatible (none of old versions are interested in new table created)

  #### NOTE: For now on binaries are compiled using system that has GLIBC version 2.35.
 If you can not start Cqrlog after update check your GLIBC version with command console: ***ldd --version*** Update GLIBC if it is below 2.3.5.
-If you do not want to do that you can compile this source (see 1 folder up) with your current OS version and get it running.
+If you do not want to do that you can compile this source (see parent folder) with your current OS version and get it running.

-Note that the Alpha source version is usually one step higher than ready compiled versions.
+ #### NOTE: It may be that some OS versions crash if your desktop uses Wayland.
+Switching over to X should help.

 ## ABOUT THESE BINARY FILES:

- Binaries (cqr2,cqr3,cqr5,cqr6 zips) include latest Alpha versions.
+ Binaries (cqr2,cqr3,cqr5,cqr6 zips) include latest CarlogAlpha versions.

  To see updates in this alpha version look at <https://github.com/OH1KH/cqrlog/commits/loc_testing>